"Praise be to the Lord, to God our Savior, who daily bears our burdens."

 I thought about these sad circumstances the other day, when those old feelings of oppression began to assail me.
-I remembered how --because of my lack of an intimate relationship with God, and of a knowledge of His Word --I was ill-equipped to fend off these negative emotions.
+I remembered how - because of my lack of an intimate relationship with God, and of a knowledge of His Word - I was ill-equipped to fend off these negative emotions.
 As I thought and prayed about it, the Lord led me to Psalm 55.
 Here, David says: "Oh, that I had wings like a dove!
 I would fly away and be at rest.
 Indeed, I would wander far off, and remain in the wilderness.
 I would hasten my escape from the windy storm and tempest."
 (Psalm 55:6-8 NKJV) Those many years ago, I desperately wanted to escape my life and my circumstances, and to "fly away and be at rest," far from everything and everyone.
 Now, I was facing some of those same feelings again, and I searched the Word of God for answers.
-They came within the verses of this Spirit-inspired psalm.
-"Cast your cares on the Lord and He will sustain you; He will never let the righteous fall."
-(Psalm 55:22 NIV) If I wanted to experience the peace and well-being that Jesus bought for me on Calvary, then I had to stop trying to shoulder my burdens alone, and I needed to surrender them to the Lord.
+They came within the verses of this Spirit-inspired psalm: "Give your burdens to the Lord.
+He will carry them.
+He will not permit the godly to slip or fall."
+(Psalm 55:22 TLB) If I wanted to experience the peace and well-being that Jesus bought for me on Calvary, then I had to stop trying to shoulder my burdens alone, and I needed to surrender them to the Lord.
 The Amplified version of this verse spoke to my heart in an even more powerful way.
 "Cast your burden on the Lord [releasing the weight of it] and He will sustain you; He will never allow the [consistently] righteous to be moved (made to slip, fall, or fail)."
 (Psalm 55:22 AMP) God wants to lift the "weight" of our cares and burdens from us, but He requires our cooperation.
-We must go to Him and tell Him exactly how we're feeling, and we must ask for His help.
+We must go to Him and tell Him exactly how we are feeling, and we must ask for His help.
 It won't do for us to just "dump" our cares and burdens on Him.
 We must surrender them to Him, along with our very selves.
 He longs for us to say: "Lord, I can't handle these things alone, so I'm giving them to You, and I'm willing to do things Your way from now on."